How to Find the Undertone in a Paint Colour (and inspiration too)!

 In the above example, the colour was SO DARNED CLOSE.
 However, the undertones were a wink off with the stone fireplace and too warm for the drapes and accent chairs.
 CLOSE…but no cigar.

 Seriously, this happens all…the…time.
 But why?

-Let’s start with undertone.
-Undertone is that lil’ bugger hiding in your paint that doesn’t really surface until AFTER you’ve spent the ENTIRE WEEKEND painting your room.
+In the above example, the inspiration is clearly there, it was the UNDERTONE that was off.
+What is UNDERTONE?
+Undertone is that lil’ bugger of a colour hiding in your so-called ‘neutral’ paint colour that doesn’t surface until AFTER you’ve spent the ENTIRE WEEKEND painting your room.
 So what do you do?
-Well, you get out the ole bottle o’ wine, 2 straws and call me because yes, I would love to help you with your paint colours and oh, now that you mention it I would looove a glass of wine!
+Well, you get out the ole box o’ wine, a straw, and start reading my blog (I hope).

 1. Go to the paint store and pick the colour chip that you ‘think’ you want.

 2. Pick four or five colour chips that are ‘very very similar‘ to the colour you think you want (colours that actually seem like the same colour, but you know they’re not).
 Take these home with you.